What Do Radio or Television Announcer Do?

 The states with the most job growth for Radio or TV Announcer are Maryland, Utah, and Nebraska.
 Watch out if you plan on working in Alaska, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.

 Average Radio and Television Announcers Salary

 The average yearly salary of a Radio or TV Announcer ranges between $19,120 and $94,450.

 Radio and Television Announcers who work in District of Columbia, California, or Massachusetts, make the highest salaries.

 Below is a list of the median annual salaries for Radio and Television Announcers in different U.S. states.

 |District of Columbia||$85,030|

-Tools & Technologies Used by Radio and Television Announcers
+What Tools & Technology do Radio and Television Announcers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Radio and Television Announcers: